BasTrebus/Dragonbane-Character-Sheet/README.md

 ✅ What You’ll Find Here
 - Open source code that automates and organizes parts of the game.
-- Templates you can fill in with your own data (e.g., monsters, spells, items).
+- Templates you can fill in with your own data (e.g., heroic abilities, spells).
-- References to the rulebook (like “see p.
-45 for Willpower Points”) so you know where to look.

 🚫 What You Won’t Find Here
 - Full rulebook text or artwork.